 Our previous page used over 5 variations of font families.
 It was kind of a hot little mess.
 We narrowed down our fonts to only two variations of the same family.
 Graphik Bold and Graphik Regular.

 The previous style featured over 7 grays and inconsistent references to various versions of black.
 We took a look at what's being used out there and everyone in health is using blue.

 We used to feature blue in our palette of colors, but we didn't want to be synonymous to health care companies.
 We also established one sole version of black and the handful of grays that we were to use.

 Buttons were previously either in orange or blue.
 The call to actions were never clear.
 We had blue and orange buttons that would be the CTAs and at times, we needed one that was an alternative, which we couldn’t do with either since we used both as primary buttons.
 Hover effects were also inconsistent.
 Some would have shadow, some would show you an outline and the background would turn white.
 Some would just change the background color.

 What we ended up doing is standardizing the primary button to be the red button.
 The secondary button wasn’t used as much.
 For hover, we ended up going with subtle box shadow for all buttons.
 The disabeled buttons, in a product that serves up a lot of input forms, that a section or page doesn't have enough information to be submitted for the next step.

 Rounded borders was a brand new element for our theme.
 We wanted to keep the user's focus, especially when presenting information that traditionally confuses those not necessarily versed in the world of healthcare, so we established cards, they kept the focus on where we wanted the focus to be, they also helped stand out from the off-white background.

-Also, I enjoy riding my bike around town, go on local hikes, run (and struggle), and occupy coffee shops to work on perosnal projects or learn new tech.
+Also, I enjoy riding my bike around town, going on local hikes, playing with my dog, and occupying coffee shops to work on perosnal projects and learn new tech.